 Yes!
 In fact, the orchestra offers free Classical Kids tickets to our Masterworks series for children aged 5 to 18.
 Children five and younger are discouraged from attending our regular subscription concerts; however, our Pops in the Parks concerts and family concerts are perfect for young children.

 Are there on-site dining options available at the theater?

 Pre-concert on-site dining is available at all performances at the Straz Center for the Performing Arts and select concerts at other venues.
 For details, click here.

 Subscription packages and single tickets may be purchased online, by phone or in person at The Florida Orchestra Ticket Center.
 Single tickets may also be purchased at the Straz Center for the Performing Arts, The Mahaffey Theater, and Ruth Eckerd Hall.

 What are your ticket prices?

 We offer a number of affordable tickets to a variety of concerts.
-Ticket prices may fluctuate.
-We recommend you act quickly to secure your tickets when you find seats you like at a fair price.
 Ticket prices for all Masterworks and Pops concerts start at $18.
 The Florida Orchestra also offers free Classical Kids tickets for our Masterworks concerts as well as $10 ticket prices for students, teachers, and military.
 Coffee Concert prices range from $24 to $42.
 Rock prices range from $35 to $65.
 Special concerts prices vary based on programming.
 Outdoor park concerts are provided free of charge.

 Why can‘t I purchase tickets online for this weekend’s concert?